-This model suggests that prices will be fairly stable and there is little incentive to change prices.
+This model suggests that prices will be fairly stable and there is little incentive for firms to change prices.
 Therefore, firms compete using non-price competition methods.

 - This assumes that firms seek to maximise profits.

-- If they increase price, then they will lose a large share of the market because they become uncompetitive compared to other firms, therefore demand is elastic for price increases.
+- If they increase the price, then they will lose a large share of the market because they become uncompetitive compared to other firms.
+Therefore demand is elastic for price increases.

 - Therefore this suggests that prices will be rigid in oligopoly

-The diagram above suggests that a change in marginal cost still leads to the same price, because of the kinked demand curve remember profit maximisation occurs where MR = MC at Q1.
+The diagram above suggests that a change in marginal cost still leads to the same price, because of the kinked demand curve.
+Profit maximisation occurs where MR = MC at Q1.